-- A) The Principal and Counselor will meet with the student and decide on a plan of action to help the student maintain compliance. - B) The student's parent/guardian, counselor, and teachers will be invited to the meeting to review the student's behavioral/attendance file, discuss current problems, and set goals or improvement targets for an action plan. - C) Copies of the action plan will be provided or mailed to the parent/guardian, grade-level team, and superintendent of schools. - D) What constitutes non-compliance shall be delineated in the action plan.
+- A) The student will have progressive discipline and parents/guardians will be contacted. - B) The student's parent/guardian, counselor, and teachers will be invited to an SST meeting to review the student's behavioral/attendance file, discuss current problems, and set goals or improvement targets for an action plan. - C) Copies of the action plan will be provided or mailed to the parent/guardian, grade-level team, and placed in the student file. - D) Action plans shall run until the end of the school year unless otherwise indicated. - E) The Principal will contact both the student and parents/guardians on a regular basis to reward improved behavior and communicate concerns. - Step 2: Failure to maintain compliance shall be dealt with in the following manner: - A) Ongoing non-compliance will result in suspension(s) and may also result in the student's recommendation for expulsion.